 - Electricity from an outlet powers both the turntable and speakers

 - The audio produced by the turntable is converted to a line level signal

 - This signal travels through the RCA Connectors and into the speaker

 - The speakers play the sound

 This is the most commonly utilized turntable setup today—one made even simpler due to modern technology.
 It’s typically a painless and straightforward way of setting up a turntable efficiently.
 Typically, the speakers are bookshelf sized; small, compact, and nearly portable.
-Pair it with a stationary or portable record player, and you’re set!
+Pair it with a stationary or portable turntable, and you’re set!